mubaraqwahab/tasks/resources/views/about.md

 - Reusing components created on the server (via Blade) on the client side
 - Expressing the logic of creating/deleting/modifying DOM nodes in response to user actions and server responses.

-How seemingly trivial features invite complexity
+Sth about how seemingly trivial features invite complexity...

 ## Miscellaneous